 illness or disability, tools to help with transition planning, or resources

 for rehabilitation and assistive technology?
-See the MCH Library's knowledge
+See the MCH Digital Library's professional resource guide, Children

 and Youth with Special Health Care Needs for resources on these topics

 - Do you need information to share with the families of your students?
 See the MCH Digital Library's family resource brief, Kids

 and Teens with Special Health Care Needs.

 Care and Early Education Research Connections: Research Collection.

 Online catalog of child care and early childhood education research documents.